kissgyorgy/my-stars/README.md

 - [google/atheris](https://github.com/google/atheris) -
 - [verigak/progress](https://github.com/verigak/progress) - Easy to use progress bars for Python
 - [jazzband/pip-tools](https://github.com/jazzband/pip-tools) - A set of tools to keep your pinned Python dependencies fresh.
-- [intel/cve-bin-tool](https://github.com/intel/cve-bin-tool) - This tool scans for a number of common, vulnerable components (openssl, libpng, libxml2, expat and a few others) to let you know if your system includes common libraries with known vulnerabilities.
+- [intel/cve-bin-tool](https://github.com/intel/cve-bin-tool) - The CVE Binary Tool helps you determine if your system includes known vulnerabilities.
+You can scan binaries for a number of common, vulnerable components (openssl, libpng, libxml2, expat and others), or if you know the components used, you can get a list of known vulnerabilities associated with a list of components and versions.
 - [JJJados/lzwfile](https://github.com/JJJados/lzwfile) - Python module for decompressing lzw files.
 - [sviehb/binwalk](https://github.com/sviehb/binwalk) - Firmware Analysis Tool
 - [rogerbinns/apsw](https://github.com/rogerbinns/apsw) - Another Python SQLite wrapper